-c.
-Situation of recycling in the field of ink for ink jet printers including the appellant's products, but also recycled products and refill ink are sold.
+As mentioned in (2)f. above, in the field of ink for ink jet printers, not only genuine products including the appellant's products, but also recycled products and refill ink are sold.
 Moreover, although the recycled products are inferior to genuine products in quality, more than a few users exist for such recycled products due to their cheap prices.
 Reuse of used products without disposing of them contributes to the conservation of the environment and should be encouraged unless it infringes upon another party's patent or other rights or interest.
 No laws or regulations prohibit the reuse of used ink tanks.